 I get asked this question all the time, and to be honest, it is hard to answer!
 That is because New York offers something pretty special throughout the entire year.

-In the spring, you can see New York start to burst in color with cherry blooms, magnolias, tulips in New York, and more!
+In the spring, you can see New York start to burst in color with cherry blooms, magnolias, tulips, and more!
 The weather is also great with fewer crowds.

-Fall in New York is probably one of my favorite times because the city looks absolutely stunning in fall foliage.
+Fall in the city is probably one of my favorite times because the city looks absolutely stunning in fall foliage.
 Additionally, the weather is incredible, and there are fewer crowds.
-I must admit, I also just love all things fall and New York delivers!
+I must admit, I also just love all things fall, and New York delivers!

 Read: Best Things to do in NYC in December

-My least favorite time to visit New York would be during the winter when it is not Christmas Time.
-It just gets brutally cold.
-However, if the cold doesn’t bother you, or you are on a budget, the winter can be a great time to visit since hotels tend to be less expensive.
+My least favorite time is in the winter when it is not Christmas Time.
+It just gets brutally cold, but I had to live here day in and out.
+If it were just a couple of days, it’s not so bad.
+So, if the cold doesn’t bother you, or you are on a budget, the winter can be a great time to visit since hotels tend to be less expensive.

-If you have any questions about this 4 day New York Itinerary, leave them in the comments below, and I will get back to you as soon as possible!
+If you have any questions about this Itinerary, leave them in the comments below, and I will get back to you as soon as possible!
 Feel free to DM me on IG or email me as well.

 This is so great!
 Do you have a different itinerary for a visit in December with all the Christmas fun?
 Thank you!